IgorColetoBueno/IgorColetoBueno/Resume.md

 ### DBC · Full-time
 **React Native Engineer**
-> April 2023 - Present · 5 Months
+> April 2023 - August 2023 · 5 Months

-> Skills: FinTech · expo · English · 2FA · React navigation · GraphQL · React Hooks · TypeScript · React Native
+> Skills: FinTech · Expo · English B2 · 2FA · GraphQL · TypeScript · React Native

-Allocated at the Concepta Tech client, I worked with a team of 5 developers on an Android and iOS app created with React Native and Expo for the end client called Guideline in the financial sector.
-The application consists of a tool to inform contributions, select portfolios, view movements, and report in addition to a complete 2FA authentication.
-The application was very rigorous in terms of compliance with monetary values ​​and layout and operation validations by the design and QA teams.
-The application uses GraphQL for data search.
-This was my first project for an international company, where I improved my English level a lot.
+Allocated at the Concepta Tech client, I worked with a team of 5 developers in a React Native application.
+It was a rich experience because the project was about a Fin-Tech app, so the level of exigence was huge and the charge for clean code, within the principles of clean architecture, SOLID, test coverage helped me to consolidate the knowledge I already had.

 ---
 ### Foursys · Full-time